Lost Dutchman State Park

 I will never tire of sunshine-and-blue-sky hikes.
 But the desert is a completely different experience at night.
 With my night-owl tendencies, I can’t help feeling I share a kinship with all the nocturnal creatures that live in Phoenix’s wild places.
 Step into the darkness, and you might feel the same way.

-Visit the Maricopa Country Regional Parks and Recreation events calendar for more information on guided moonlight hikes.
+Visit the Maricopa Country Regional Parks and Recreation events calendar and Lost Dutchman State Park's website for more information on upcoming events such as guided moonlight and full moon hikes.

 About the author: Suzanne Wright